Silver Oak Goes LEED Platinum

 After a rigorous two-year process, we’re excited to share that our Oakville winery has been awarded LEED Platinum status under the Existing Buildings, Operation and Maintenance (EB:OM) rating system – the highest level of certification granted by the U.S. Green Building Council (USGBC) and the first production winery in the world to earn this status.

-“The goal for our Oakville winery was both to innovate and embrace proven technologies,” says Silver Oak President and CEO David R. Duncan, who led the construction of the new winery from 2006 to 2008.
+“The goal for our Oakville winery was both to innovate and embrace proven technologies,” says Silver Oak Chairman & CEO David R. Duncan, who led the construction of the new winery from 2006 to 2008.
 “Since completion, we’ve continued fine-tuning our operations to minimize our impact on natural resources.
 We look forward to sharing these insights with our winemaking community to support sustainable practices for the next generation.”

 David credits the Sierra Nevada Brewing facility in Mills River, North Carolina, as inspiration.
 It became the first brewery to receive LEED Platinum status in June 2016.